jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Border-Gateway-Management/VPC-Attachment-Configuration.md

 ### Operation Steps
 ##### 1. Create VPC Attachment
-a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcAttachment/list), or enter **Attachment/Tunnel** Tab on Border Gateway Details to create VPC Attachment;  </br>
+a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcAttachment/list), or enter **Attachment/Tunnel** Tab on Border Gateway Details to create VPC Attachment;  <br />
-b) Select region and click **Create**;</br>
+b) Select region and click **Create**;<br />
 c) Enter VPC attachment’s name, select border gateway and VPC, assign VPC segment to be transmitted to border gateway route table, and create VPC attachment.
-Three modes are supported to transmit VPC segment: VPC all segments, assigned subnet segments and do not transmit segment;</br>
+Three modes are supported to transmit VPC segment: VPC all segments, assigned subnet segments and do not transmit segment;<br />
 * VPC all segments means that all selected subnet segments of VPC (including subnet segments existing currently and to be added in VPC, and segments automatically transmitting the subnet when it being created) are transmitted to border gateway route table.
 * Assigned subnet segment means to transmit selected subnet segment only without transmitting unselected subnet segments and automatically transmitting subnet segments to be newly added in VPC;
 * Do not transmit segment means that any selected segment in VPC will not be transmitted to border gateway;